Discover your best high school optionsGet started

 Share this school

-Brooklyn Prospect Charter School offers a close-knit community and a demanding, International Baccalaureate (IB) program.
-Students say they prize the personal attention, the welcoming environment, and the awesome teachers who are both enthusiastic and approachable.
+Brooklyn Prospect Charter School offers a close-knit community and a demanding International Baccalaureate (IB) program.
+Students and parents say they prize the personal attention; the welcoming environment; and the enthusiastic, approachable teachers.

-A few miles away, middle and high school students go to school in an airy and bright four-story building, near the Fort Hamilton Parkway stop on the F train.
-Originally a Roman Catholic elementary school, the building got a $6 million upgrade to make it suitable for older students.
-Six science labs were installed, 750 lockers were added, and each floor got a coat of red, blue or yellow paint to match the lockers.
+The school is in a bright four-story building near the Fort Hamilton Parkway stop on the F train.
+Originally a Roman Catholic elementary school, it received a $6 million upgrade to make it suitable for older students.
+Six science labs were installed, lockers were added, and each floor got a coat of red, blue or yellow paint.
 The building has wireless Internet access and is air-conditioned.
-Every student has a school email account and much of the homework is submitted via Google docs.
-There is a 2 to 1 ratio of students to laptops.

 Admissions: Lottery in April.
 Priority goes to siblings and District 15 students.
 In the 6th grade, preference is given to students who qualify for free or reduced lunch.
 About 75 percent of 8th-graders stay for high school.
 (Lydie Raschka, web reports and interviews, March 2019)